 - Who Should Buy This China Travel Book?
-The Lonely Planet is suited for budget backpackers who are wanderers.
+The Lonely Planet China is suited for budget backpackers who are wanderers.
 They don’t know where they will be next week so they rely on this book to figure that out.

-- Pros: incredible attention to detail, 263 maps and language guides in languages including Mandarin, Cantonese, Tibetan, Uyghur and Portuguese.
+- Pros: Incredible attention to detail, 190 maps as well as language guides in languages including Mandarin, Cantonese, Tibetan, Uyghur and Portuguese.

-- Cons: limited pictures and no dedicated subway maps.
+- Cons: limited pictures and no dedicated subway maps (except for Beijing).
 It’s also one of the largest and heaviest travel books on China – so consider buying the ebook instead.

 - Who Should Buy This China Travel Book?
 Budget travelers who don’t like to stray too far from the beaten path.
 You want to see the major tourist attractions, but you also want to be an informed traveler who appreciates the history and architectural beauty.

 - Pros: Beautiful maps, including country maps, city maps and subway maps.
 Pictures and 3D illustrations of the most popular travel destinations.